What is Systematic Investment Plan (SIP)? and SIP in the Context of Nepal.

 Challenges

-- Limited Awareness: Despite growing interest, many Nepalis remain unaware of SIP and its benefits.
+1. Limited Knowledge: Despite the growing interest, many Nepalis are unaware of SIP and its advantages.

-- Market Volatility: Fluctuations in the financial markets may discourage some investors.
+2. Fluctuations in the financial markets may deter some people.

 Future Prospects